slaclab/pydm-converter-tool/docs/index.md

+---
+hide:
+  - footer
+  - navigation
+  - toc
+---

 # PyDMConverter

 [PyDMConverter](https://github.com/slaclab/pydm-converter-tool) is a PyDM-based tool developed at SLAC National Accelerator Laboratory.
-PyDMConverter has been built convert files from otehr display managers into PyDM's .ui file format
+PyDMConverter has been built to convert files from other display managers into PyDM's .ui file format.
+Currently the converter only supports converting from EDM's .edl format the PyDM .ui format.